 If These Options Don’t Work …

 If you can’t offer food in one of these ways — including ordering food at a restaurant — you can add to a gift card or tab at certain local restaurants.
 The meal dana coordinator may use these funds if there are last minute meal cancellations or other difficulties.
-You can contact a participating restaurant directly or send a donation for this purpose to Sanghata (the non-profit Pacific Hermitage board).
-Ask the meal dana coordinator which restaurants participate.
+Please make your offering directly to a participating restaurant.
+If you have questions or need assistance, please contact the meal dana coordinator.

 Let’s Find Something That Works for You!